-NOTE 11: PROPERTY TAXES
+NOTE 10: PROPERTY TAXES

 Property tax revenues are collected as the result of special levies passed by the voters in the District.
 Taxes are levied on January 1.
 The taxpayer has the obligation of paying all taxes on April 30 or one-half then and one-half on October 31.
 Typically, slightly more than half of the collections are made on the April 30 date.
-The October 31 collection is not available in time to cover liabilities for the fiscal period ended August 31.
-Property taxes receivable are measurable but are considered to be available only if they are collected within 30 days after year-end.
+The October 31 collection of property taxes will be recorded as revenue in the 2015-16 school year, consistent with the cash basis of accounting.

-NOTE 12: JOINT VENTURES AND JOINTLY GOVERNED ORGANIZATIONS
+NOTE 11: JOINT VENTURES AND JOINTLY GOVERNED ORGANIZATIONS

 The District is a member of the King County Director's Association (KCDA).
 KCDA is a purchasing cooperative designed to pool the member districts' purchasing power.
-The board authorized joining the association by passing Resolution 99-13 dated December 1999 and has remained in the joint venture ever since.
-The District's current equity of \$13,145.83 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
-The District may withdraw from the joint venture and will receive its equity in ten annual allocations of merchandise or 15 annual payments.
+The board authorized joining the association by signing Articles of Agreement on February 18, 1963, and has remained in the joint venture ever since.
+The District's current equity of \$14,199.13 is the accumulation of the annual assignment of KCDA's operating surplus based upon the percentage derived from KCDA's total sales to the District compared to all other districts applied against paid administrative fees.
+The District may withdraw from the joint venture and will receive its equity in ten annual allocations of merchandise or 15 annual payments.)

-NOTE 13: FUND BALANCE CLASSIFICATION DETAILS
+NOTE 12: FUND BALANCE CLASSIFICATION DETAILS